Skip to main content

 2. Configuration files

-• Sample sambastack.yaml file for your deployment - we also show how to build this from scratch later.
+• Sample sambastack.yaml file for your deployment - this guide also shows how to build this from scratch.

 3. Google Cloud service account key file.
 This file is used to create: